Central Bank of Iran: Foreign relations

 Iran is member of the Islamic Development Bank.
 As of August 2006, the World Bank has financed 48 development projects in the country for a total original commitment of US$3,413 million.
 World Bank loans to Iran come only from the International Bank for Reconstruction and Development (IBRD).
 Iran is a member of the World Bank's Multilateral Investment Guarantee Agency.
 Iran joined the International Monetary Fund (IMF) on December 29, 1945.
 CBI governors attend IMF's board discussions on Iran on behalf of the government.
 These meetings are usually held once a year in Washington, D.C.
-The Central Bank of Iran has an observer status at the annual meetings of the Bank for International Settlements (BIS) in Basel, Switzerland.